This post includes updated information as of April 9, 2014.

 While in rough condition, the porch still displays some interesting architectural details.

-I am not sure why someone has removed all of the lath and plaster, unless it was just to expose the logs.
 Locals can catch a glimpse of the house before it’s too late.
 Travel along 11 w (Stone Dr.) and turn at Bancroft Chapel Rd.
 The house is on the corner.

-Good News: The log house has been donated by Bancroft Ministries and has been donated to the Exchange Place (Gaines-Preston Farm) for use as a museum.
+Update: The log house has been donated by Bancroft Ministries and has been donated to the Exchange Place (Gaines-Preston Farm) for use as a museum.
 If you would like to offset the expense of moving the home, donations can be made to:

 PO Box 7861